-That interview was brought to our attention by the website post-punk.com which looked to celebrated Curtis’ birthday with a complete transcript of one of the few surviving interviews with Curtis that exist.
-The interview took place just weeks before Curtis’ death in May 1980 and was conducted before Joy Division’s gig at Preston Warehouse.
+That interview was brought to our attention by the website post-punk which looked to celebrate Curtis’ birthday with a complete transcript of one of the few surviving interviews with Curtis that exist.
+The interview, which took place just weeks before Curtis’ death in May 1980, was conducted before Joy Division’s gig at Preston Warehouse.

 Curtis is being interviewed by a man going by ‘Spyda’ from Burnley Musician’s Collective.
 The rare chat comes as part of a BBC Radio Blackburn programme called ‘Spinoff’.
 We’re quite sure the interview took place before the gig because if you listen closely you can hear the band completing their soundcheck in the background.